New Zealand women's national rugby sevens team: 2018 Gold Coast Commonwealth Games

-In the final Kelly Brazier scored a runaway 80 metres try in extra time that won the game for New Zealand, while leaving her totally exhausted on the ground.
+With the score locked at 12-12 at full-time the final went into extra-time where six minutes and 21 seconds had passed before Kelly Brazier broke the deadlock with an 80 metres runaway try that won the game for New Zealand 17-12, and effort which left her totally exhausted on the ground.
+On the way to the hospital Nathan-Wong was relayed the game's result by an ambulance officer, being told it had gone to overtime, and upon hearing the final results burst out crying.

-Following the conclusion of the Commonwealth Games the team returned to the uncompleted 2017–2018 sevens season, winning all three of the remaining tournaments.
-This was however insufficient to overcome the losses at Dubai and Sydney.
-As a result, Australia won the overall series title.
-Portia Woodman was both the season's leading try and points scorers, followed by Michael Blyde in both categories.

 2018 World Cup

-In July 2018 the team won the 2018 Women's Rugby Sevens World Cup in San Francisco to become women's champion.
-Rugby World Cup Sevens.
-Michaela Blyde scored the most tries (nine) and the most points in the competition.
-In the final Blyde scored three tries as New Zealand beat France 29–0.
+On 20–21 July 2018 the team competed in the 2018 Women's Rugby Sevens World Cup in San Francisco.
+This was the first time that both the men's and men's tournament had been held together.
+The team progressed through the first two rounds without conceding a point first beating Mexico 57-0 and then Ireland 45-0.
+The semi-final was a hard fought affair against a United States team who had the advantage of a home crowd, but New Zealand eventually prevailed 26-21.
+In front of a 38,000 strong crowd they enjoyed a comprehensive 29-0 win against France in the final to become women's champion.
+In addition to scoring three tries in the final Michaela Blyde scored the most tries (nine) and the most points in the competition.

 The team won the Team of the Year award for 2018 at the Halberg Awards.

-2018–2019 Seven Series season
+2018–2019 Sevens Series season

-New Zealand commenced the 2018–19 World Rugby Women's Sevens Series season with tournament wins at Glendale in Colorado, Dubai and Sydney ended their 37-game winning streak with a 17-all draw to Russia in pool play at Kitakyusha, then in pool play they suffered their first ever a loss to France, before being beaten in the quarter-final by USA to finish fifth.
+New Zealand commenced the 2018–19 World Rugby Women's Sevens Series season with tournament wins at Glendale in Colorado, Dubai and Sydney ended their 37-game winning streak with a 17-all draw to Russia in pool play at Kitakyusha, then in pool play they suffered their first ever loss to France, before being beaten in the quarter-final by USA to finish fifth.
 The team had commenced the tournament with their coach Bunting on personal leave, Woodman out since October 2018 with a long term Achilles tendon injury, while the central experienced core of the team was decimated by Fitzpatrick, Blyde, Brazier and Broughton not being available, further compounded by Waaka becoming injured partway through the tournament.

 The team rebounded to win the tournament in Canada, before at Biarratz being beaten in the final of the season's last tournament.
 However they still had accumulated enough points to win the series, while Sarah Hirini became the first woman to play in 200 World Series games.

+Across the entire season New Zealand scored an average of 28 points per game and conceded an average of 10 points.
+They shared the best try-scoring rate with Australia, scoring a try every 60 seconds of their own possession, vis an average of 71 seconds.